colmoneill/drafts/PZIyear2/re-search-able_notes/2017_02_03-Abstracting-Craft-The-Practiced-Digital-Hand-notes.md

 > [...] recent advances in information technology, McCullough claims, transcend the hand-mind split engendered by industrialism and continued by computation-based technologies.
 The first sign of digital craft —the direct manipulation of the object of work usually associated with traditional craft— is reflected in our ability to point at our work with a mouse.
 In the mid-1980s, MacPaint and MacDraw were the first direct manipulation programs requiring hand-eye coordination instead of typing number on a keyboard.

 > [...] the industrial age introduced an unprecedented abstraction of work, in which tools' motion became machine powered and their manipulation became indirect.
-Soon the mans of production became too extensive to be handled by the individual craftsman.
+Soon the means of production became too extensive to be handled by the individual craftsman.

 > Automation sounded the death-knell of artisanship because it furthered the abstraction of work reflected in the redundancy of traditional tool users and the emergence of creative symbols users —engineers, accountants, and managers.